-- THIS PROX CARE IS VAL ID ONLY WHEN SIGNED AN ND DATED.
-DETACH AND RETU RN THIS F PORTION ONLY The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Elect eight Directors for a one-year term expiring in 2020.
-Nominees 01 John J. Engel 06 James L. Singleton 02 Matthew J. Es 07 Easwaran Sun Bobby Lynn M 04 John K. Morgan 05 Steven A. Rayn nund The Board of Directors recommends you vote FOR proposals 2. and 3.
-For Against Abstain 2.
-Approve, on an advisory basis, the compensation of the Company's named executive officers.
-Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2019.
-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-Please sign exactly as your r as such.
-Joint owners should partnership name by authoriz each sign personally reon.
-When sig /.
-All holders m ning as a ust sign.
-I ttorney, exe f a corpora ecutor, adn ninistrator, or other fiducia tnership, please sign in fu ary, please give full title Ill corporate or Signature [PLEASE SIGN V VITHIN BOX] Date Signature (Joint Owne ers) Date
+S PORTION THIS PRO XY CA RD IS VA ALID ONL Y WHEN SIGNED AND DATED.
+DETACH A ND RETUR N THIS PO ORTION ESCO INTERNATIONAL, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: All All number(s) of the nominee(s) on the line below.
+Elect nine Directors for a one-year term expiring in 2021.
+0 0 0 Nominees: 01) John J. Engel 05) James L. Singleton 02) Matthew J. Espe 07) Easwaran Sundaram 03) Bobby J. Griffin 08) Laura K. Thompson 04) John K. Morgan 09) Lynn M. Utter 05) Steven A. Raymund The Board of Directors recommends you vote FOR propos als 2 ar nd 3.
+For Against Abst 2.
+Approve, on an advisory basis, the compensation of the C Compan y's named executive officers.
+0 0 C Ratify the appointment of PricewaterhouseCoopers LLP as s our inc dependent registered public accounting firm for the year ending December 31, 202 0.
+0 0 C NOTE: Such other business as may properly come before the m eeting o or any adjo umment ti hereaf. , , , , Please sign exactly as your name(s) appear(s) hereon.
+When sign owners should each sign personally.
+All holders must sign.
+If a cor ning as attorney, e xecutor, ad ministrator, or other fiduciary, please give full title as such.
+Joi nt owners should each sign personally.
+All noiders must sign.
+If a cor poration n or partne ersmip, preve e sign in tuil corporate or partnership hame by authorized office y.
+7

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement, Annual Report is/are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.